basicmi/AI-Chip/README.md

 ## Thinci
 [Thinci](http://thinci.com/index.html) is [developing vision processors](https://venturebeat.com/2016/10/06/thinci-teams-with-denso-to-create-vision-processors-with-100x-performance-improvements/) from Sacremento with employees in India too.
 They claim to be at the point of first silicon, Thinci-tc500, along with benchmarking and winning of customers already happening.
 Apart from "doing everything in parallel" we have little to go on.

+> Founded in 2010, Eldorado Hills, California startup ThinCI has taken in an undisclosed amount of funding to develop a technology that will bring vision processing to all devices.
+The ability for smart devices to have functionality like computer vision that doesn’t require regular communication to the cloud is referred to as “edge computing” or “fog computing”.
+That’s where ThinCI wants to play.

 ## Koniku
 [Koniku's web site](http://koniku.io/) is counting down to "your new reality".
 They have raised very little money and after watching their Youtube clip embedded in this [Forbes page](https://www.forbes.com/sites/federicoguerrini/2016/05/22/neuron-based-chips-will-soon-become-commonplace-this-startup-founder-says/2/#299122784f1f), you too will not likely not be convinced, but you never know.
 Harnessing biological cells is certainly different.
 It sounds like [a science project](https://motherboard.vice.com/en_us/article/d7ypqw/komiku-neuron-computer-agabi), but, then this,